 - The baby feels secure and develops confidence in you.

-- A little prevention can hugely help in keeping everyone around happy, besides your baby.
+- A little prevention can hugely help in keeping the baby an everyone around happy.

-- You can prevent unsuccessful time-outs or bribes to calm down your baby.
+- You can prevent unsuccessful time-outs or bribes to calm your baby down.

 - It will get easy to work with the little one’s natural rhythms and abilities.